b00tc4mp/isdi-parttime-202303/staff/lara-amadeo/project/doc/README.md

 ### Use cases

-- See my profile
  - Create a new meal
  - See meal detail
  - See meals of other users
- - See Chef detail page
  - Add meals to my cart
  - Pay meals
  - See ordered meals to me in my profile
+ - Mark a meal as prepared as a Chef
+ - Mark an order as done as a client
+ - Search for a meal

+ ### Coming soon
+ - See Chef detail page
  - Set a Chef as favourite
  - See my favourites chefs
  - See reviews in Chef detail page
  - Add a review
- - Search for a meal

 ## Technical description